invadium/retest/README.md

 _'*.case'_ extension.

-Test cases are considered to be bash scripts by default, but you can specify different interpreter with _--exec/-x_ option.
+Test cases are considered to be bash scripts by default, but you can specify a different interpreter with _--exec/-x_ option.

 Say, we want to execute all *.py files with